Harshitmoriya/Book_comparison/docs/Product.md

 > Sites(Book_ID,Available_on,Book_price)

 ## Assumptions:
-* One book may be published by many publishers so for that scenario the book published by each publishers should have been given a seperate Book_ID.
+* One book may be published by many publishers so for that scenario the book published by each publications should have been given a seperate Book_ID.